mercadopago/devsite-docs/guides/qr-code/qr-dynamic-integration.en.md

 ------------

-## Associate the order with a POS
+## Crear an order associated with a POS

 In addition to generating the QR code, you also have the option to create and assign the same order to the point of sale’s fixed QR code.

-Execute the API call detailed [in this section of our API Reference]() to generate the order and assign it to the POS.
+Execute the API call detailed [in this section of our API Reference](/developers/en/reference/qr-dynamic/_instore_orders_qr_seller_collectors_user_id_pos_external_pos_id_qrs/put) to generate the order and assign it to the POS.
 The response will contain the data required to create the QR code, associated with the declared QR.

 ## Receive orders notifications